MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`tcmTestRun`** - **Test Run**<br>
 `string`.
 Optional.
 Use when `testSelector = testRun`.
 Default value: `$(test.RunId)`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Test run based selection is used when triggering automated test runs from [test plans](/azure/devops/test/run-automated-tests-from-test-hub).
+Specifies the test run based selection that is used when triggering automated test runs from [test plans](/azure/devops/test/run-automated-tests-from-test-hub).
 This option cannot be used for running tests in the CI/CD pipeline.
 <!-- :::editable-content-end::: -->
 <br>